Master Sergeant Jihoon Chang

 Bass clarinetist Master Sergeant Jihoon Chang joined “The President’s Own” United States Marine Band in October 1990.
 MSgt Chang began his musical instruction at age 12.
 Upon graduating in 1984 from Granite City High School, he earned a bachelor’s degree in music in 1988 from the University of Illinois in Urbana-Champaign, where he studied clarinet with Howard Klug.
 He continued his education at the Eastman School of Music in Rochester, N.Y., where he studied with Ken Grant of the Rochester Philharmonic and earned a master’s degree in music in 1990.
 In 2010, he received his doctor of musical arts degree from the University of Maryland in College Park.

-Watch MSgt Chang's interview in Korean about the 2013 Inauguration.
+Watch Master Sgt.
+Chang's interview in Korean about the 2013 Inauguration.

 Master Gunnery Sergeant Jay Niepoetter

-Prior to joining “The President’s Own,” MGySgt Niepoetter was a member of the Rockford Symphony Orchestra in Rockford, Ill., and a member of the Wheaton and DeKalb Municipal Bands, also in Illinois.
+Prior to joining “The President’s Own,” Master Gunnery Sgt.
+Niepoetter was a member of the Rockford Symphony Orchestra in Rockford, Ill., and a member of the Wheaton and DeKalb Municipal Bands, also in Illinois.

-He performed as a soloist in Centralia on the Marine Band’s 1999 tour.
-He also coordinates educational outreach clinics on tour.
+He coordinates educational outreach clinics on tour and performed as a soloist in Centralia on the Marine Band’s 1999 tour.